ahmedgoda24/restful-api-php/README.md

 # restful-api-php
-build restful-api structure by php oop and curl api
+build restful-api structure by php oop and send postman <br />
+Receive Api by curl from jsonplaceholder and format data then insert in Database